Tacama-The oldest vineyard in South America

-Before we left Lima our upstairs neighbor Eldy told us of a few places visit along our route to Cusco.
-The Tacama vineyard was one of the recommendations and I’m glad she told of us of this place.
+The Tacama vineyard came highly recommended from our upstairs neighbor in Lima and I’m glad she told of us of this place.
 We set out in a taxi from Huacachina on yet another crazy ride through busy traffic zipping every which way, passing in death defying manners and yet we made it to our destination unscathed.
 Russ is really starting to like the cab rides.
 Even with all the seemingly chaotic lawless driving we seem to do just fine and have only been in one fender bender so far.

 It turns out that I really enjoy the Tacama sparkling wine, Amor De Ica.
 It’s almost too sweet but so refreshing and crisp that its perfect for this climate.